Shashanka25/AI_Crop_Health_Advisor/README.md

 Open <http://127.0.0.1:8000>.
 The backend serves the frontend, so there is no CORS to fight, and the key never leaves the server.
 Then set `apiBase` in `frontend/js/config.js` to `''` (same origin — already the default).

-### Option C — frontend only, for a classroom demo
+### Option C — frontend only, for a classroom demo:

 Serve `frontend/` with VS Code Live Server, put your key in `frontend/js/config.js`, and the page calls the model directly.